xpdota/guide-scratch/general/HealProg.md

 # Healing When You Actually Need to Heal

 In Ultimates and early Savage prog, healing is significantly different than in an optimized run.
 It's easy to get so used to optimized healing, especially if you're doing repetitive parse runs, that you can forget what it feels like to actually heal.
 On top of that, especially if you prog relatively fast, you simply won't be in that situation for very long in Savage fights.
 Furthermore, the weaker DPS checks in Ultimates can give people the wrong idea about how much they should be optimizing.
 You should absolutely still be optimizing your healing, rather than writing it off as unnecessary.

 This guide will go over some of the basics of optimizing your healing during Ultimates.
 Most of it will also apply to early Savage prog, since squeezing out that extra DPS can be the difference between an enrage and a kill.

-[//]: # (TODO: make this intro better)
-A guide for Ultimate.
-Some of these also apply to early Savage prog, where you will also see yourself using more GCD heals.

 ### Stylistic Note